aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 - verify the version of 'kubeadm' installed:
 `sudo kubeadm version`

-- note:
-- upgrading control plane nodes should be done one node at a time
+- Note: upgrading control plane nodes should be done one node at a time
-- the control plane must have the /etc/kubernetes/admin.conf file.
+- Note: the control plane must have the /etc/kubernetes/admin.conf file.

 - to prepare the control plane for an update, you first need to evict as many pods as possible.  you can ignore daemonsets (calico).
 `kubectl drain k8scp --ignore-daemonsets`

-- you can use the 'upgrade plan' argument to check the existing cluster, to see if it can be upgraded.
-`sudo kubeadm upgrade plan`
+- you can use the 'upgrade plan' argument to check the existing cluster, to see if it can be upgraded: `sudo kubeadm upgrade plan`

-- note: kubeadm upgrade also automatically renews the certificates that it manages on the node.
+- Note: kubeadm upgrade also automatically renews the certificates that it manages on the node.

-- note: if the kubeadm upgrade plan output shows any component configs that require manual upgrade, you must provide a config file with replacement configs to kubeam upgrade apply via the --config cli flag.
+- Note: if the kubeadm upgrade plan output shows any component configs that require manual upgrade, you must provide a config file with replacement configs to kubeam upgrade apply via the --config cli flag.

 - next, choose a version to upgrade to:
-`sudo kubeadm upgrade apply v1.21.x`
+`sudo kubeadm upgrade apply 1.21.x`

 - once the command finishes you should see:
 ```